US STOCKS-Wall Street plummets; S&P, Dow confirm correction

 Equity options trading volume, already elevated this week, is likely to pick up as February contracts approach expiration next week, said Jon Cherry, head of U.S. options at Northern Trust Capital Markets in Chicago.

-“A lot of people have been forced to put on positions that will need to be either wound down or rolled forward,” Cherry said.
+“A lot of people have been forced to put on positions that will need be either wound down or rolled forward,” Cherry said

 Thursday marked another session this week with strong volume.
 About 10.6 billion shares changed hands in U.S. exchanges, well above the 8.2 billion daily average over the last 20 sessions.